AValenti12/bikesharing/README.md

 # Project Overview

-The puporse of the project was to take a look at NYC bike sharing program to help visualize the data and present to possible investors to create a similar program in Des Moines.We specifically looked at bike trip analysis as that was requested by one of the key stakeholders.
+The puporse of the project was to take a look at NYC bike sharing program to help visualize the data and present to possible investors to create a similar program in Des Moines.
+We specifically looked at bike trip analysis as that was requested by one of the key stakeholders.

 We used provided data to demonstrate the following:
 - How long bikes are checked out for all riders.